pwntr/samba-alpine-docker/README.md

 # samba-alpine
 A simple and super lightweight Samba docker container, based on the latest Alpine Linux base image 🐧🐋💻.

 Runs Samba's smbd and nmbd within the same container, using supervisord.
+Due to the fact that nmbd wants to broadcast and become the "local master" on your subnet, you need to supply the "--net=host" flag to make the server visible to picky clients like AV receivers.

 Quick start:
 ```shell